isomerpages/nrf-gyss/index.md

   - infobar:
       title: "#GYSS2024"
       subtitle: Global Summit
-      description: The GYSS 2024 returns from 8-12 January packed with an exciting lineup of plenary lectures and panel discussions led by some of the top minds around the world.
+      description: In January '24, the GYSS 2024 was packed with an exciting lineup of plenary lectures and panel discussions led by some of the top minds around the world.
       button: Read the Patron's message
       url: /about/patron/
   - infopic:
       title: GYSS 2023
-      subtitle: Throwback
+      subtitle: January 2023 @ Singapore
-      description: "Catch-up with all the action and highlights from the GYSS2023!
+      description: Catch-up with all the action and highlights from the GYSS2023!
-        #FusionInSession"
       alt: GYSS 2023 excitement!
       button: view here
       image: /images/gyss 2023 - participants.JPG